 But it’s flexible, hit that target one day, go over the next, and under on the weekend.
 The important milestone is your weekly active zone minute target of at least 150 minutes of moderate-intensity activity or 75 minutes of vigorous exercise or a combination of both.

 How to change your Fitbit’s Active Zone Minutes goal

-- Update the number to meet your personal goal.
-Remember these are daily numbers, so if you have a weekly goal in mind, divide it by 7 or the number of days you want to track your activity
+- Tap it to update the number to meet your personal goal.
+Remember these are daily numbers, so if you have a weekly goal in mind, divide it by seven or the number of days you want to track your activity.

 How do I know when I’m earning active zone minutes with my Fitbit?